CreatorX64/this/this.workshop/recipe-app/README.md

 This is an app that I built in response to a final project prompt that was given by a JavaScript course called [The Modern JavaScript Bootcamp](https://www.udemy.com/course/modern-javascript/).

-The app can be accessed from here: [Recipe App Netlify link](https://relaxed-boyd-fa3545.netlify.app/).
+The app can be accessed via here: [Recipe App Netlify link](https://relaxed-boyd-fa3545.netlify.app/).

 ![Recipe app homepage](./assets/screen-1.jpg)